-Ross studied his BSc in Forensic Science and MSc in Entomology at the University of Lincoln.
+Ross studied his BSc in Forensic Science at the University of Lincoln and MSc in Entomology at the Harper Adams University.

 Aphids continue to infest UK strawberries and cause extensive losses.
 The insecticides that are approved for aphid control are either inconsistent in their efficacy or have a negative impact on the biologicals that are introduced to control aphids and other insect and mite pests.

 In this project, Ross will test plant-derived compounds with demonstrated activity as insecticides and/or as elicitors of plant defence.
 Experimental research will include the following aspects:

 - Bioassays to compare the efficacy of plant-derived compounds against aphids feeding on strawberry relative to conventional insecticides

 - Video and image analysis to study aphid behaviour at the plant surface following treatment and assess knock-down and antifeedant/repellent effects

 - Using the electrical penetration graph (EPG) to quantify the impact of these compounds on the pathway to the phloem, salivation, and ingestion of sap

 - Video analysis to investigate the effects on the searching behaviour of

 - Comparative gene expression studies to quantify the transcription of defence-related genes following aphid infestation with and without chemical treatment

 - Field experiments to test the efficacy of plant-derived compounds used alone or in combination with aphid natural enemies.